 After receiving the second message of the FT protocol with the status code set to SUCCESS, an FTO shall:

-If the FTO includes a Diffie-Hellman Parameter element in the first message of the FT protocol, validate that there is a Diffie-Hellman Parameter element included in the second message of the FT protocol.
-If the validation fails, the FTO shall discard the frame and terminate further protocol processing.
+Validate that there is a Diffie-Hellman Parameter element included in the second message of the FT protocol if the FTO includes a Diffie-Hellman Parameter element in the first message of the FT protocol,.
+If the validation fails, the FTO shall discard the frame and terminate further protocol processing. (#276)

-If the FTO does not include a Diffie-Hellman Parameter element in the first message of the FT protocol, validate that there is no Diffie-Hellman Parameter element included in the second message of the FT protocol.
-If the validation fails, the FTO shall discard the frame and terminate further protocol processing.
+Validate that there is no Diffie-Hellman Parameter element included in the second message of the FT protocol if the FTO does not include a Diffie-Hellman Parameter element in the first message of the FT protocol.
+If the validation fails, the FTO shall discard the frame and terminate further protocol processing. (#276)

-If the FTO includes a Diffie-Hellman Parameter element in the first message of the FT protocol, validate that the finite cyclic group indicated in the Diffie-Hellman Parameter element in message 2 is the same as the finite cyclic group indicated in the Diffie-Hellman Parameter element in message 1.
-If the validation fails, the FTO shall discard the frame and terminate further protocol processing.
+Validate that the finite cyclic group indicated in the Diffie-Hellman Parameter element in the second message(#691) is the same as the finite cyclic group indicated in the Diffie-Hellman Parameter element in the first message(#691) if the FTO includes a Diffie-Hellman Parameter element in the first message of the FT protocol.
+If the validation fails, the FTO shall discard the frame and terminate further protocol processing. (#276)

-Verify the public key indicated in the Diffie-Hellman Parameter element in message 2 as specified in 5.6.2.3 of NIST SP 800-56A R2.
-If verification fails, the FTO shall discard the frame and terminate further protocol processing.
+Verify the public key indicated in the Diffie-Hellman Parameter element in the second message(#691) as specified in 5.6.2.3 of NIST SP 800-56A R2.
+If the(#278) verification fails, the FTO shall discard the frame and terminate further protocol processing.

-If the message 2 is not discarded, perform the group's scalar-op (see 12.4.4.1 (General)) with the FTR's ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss.
+Perform the group's scalar-op (see 12.4.4.1 (General)) with the FTR's ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss, if the second message(#691) is not discarded. (#276)

 Derive PTK with DHss as defined in 12.7.1.6.5 (PTK).